mikesabat/podstars/README.md

  Next
- Save Podcast image from search/url.
+ Lose the episode form on the star/show page.
+Check Save Podcast image from search/url.
  Make sure episodes are unique
-  - pull all of podcasts, not just the first 10.
+ pull all of episodes, not just the first 10.
+ When we add an episode to a star, remove it from potential episode list.
+ Change Star_id and podcast_id from Star - Episode list/show page.
   - Download Audio for episode and put it in player on the site.
   - Shorten the Episode description in the view, with the ability to "Show More..." check .truncate() ** We cannot link directly to an episode in itunes.
 It will just link to the page.